gmihaylov/netsuite-chatgpt-chat/README.md

 ## How to Set up
 - Put your OpenAI API Key in NetSuiteChatGPTChat_SL in OPENAI_API_KEY const
-- System prompt can be customized, currently "You are a NetSuite assistant, skilled in NetSuite concepts with creative flair."
+- Initial system prompt to ChatGPT can be customized, currently "You are a NetSuite assistant, skilled in NetSuite concepts with creative flair."

 ## How to obtain OpenAI / ChatGPT API Keys
 - Go to https://platform.openai.com/api-keys